-ICR develops molecular clock blood test to track breast cancer spread
+ICR scientists announce molecular clock test to track breast cancer spread

-The Institute of Cancer Research in the UK and The Royal Marsden NHS Foundation Trust has developed a blood test to watch breast cancer’s ‘molecular clock’.
+Scientists at The Institute of Cancer Research in the UK and The Royal Marsden NHS Foundation Trust have announced a new blood test to watch breast cancer’s ‘molecular clock’.

 The test can potentially track the growth of multiple tumours around the body and monitor how they are responding to treatment.

-Researchers say the test could aid in detecting the most actively growing tumours as breast cancer spreads around the body and could select the best treatment for patients.
+Researchers said that the test could aid in detecting the most actively growing tumours as breast cancer spreads around the body and could select the best treatment for patients.

 The blood test was developed following results from the LEGACY Study.